codedevotional/articles/naming.md

 You have guidelines for improving names in your code.
 Your code will be better for following these guidelines.
 But how do you help others improve?
 How do you spread value throughout your organization?
 Part 2 of this article will explore those questions and offer advice about naming classes and modules.

 The ideas and techniques in this article rely and expand upon the content in the [99 Bottles of OOP book](https://99bottlesofoop.com) and [Sandi Metz's Practical Object-Oriented Design Course](https://www.sandimetz.com/courses).
 The second edition of the 99 Bottles book is in the works!
 It will contain about 50% more content than the first edition.
-When you buy the book today, you get a free upgrade to the second edition.
+Now when you buy the first edition of the book, you get a free upgrade to the second edition.

 ## Guidelines summary